LTI specification establishes a way to integrate external learning applications, like Turnitin and ALEKS, with Buzz.

 - Add an activity to the desired folder and choose the Custom Activity type.

-- In the Custom Activity editor, select Website under the Content section of the Activity tab.
+- In the Custom Activity editor, select Website under the Content card of the Activity tab.

 - In the field below, enter the provide the URL provided by the LTI service you're using.